BenNoxXD/PS5-UMTX-Host/README.md

 # PS5-UMTX2-Host
-Host the UMTX2 PS5 Exploit on a Raspberry Pi or an any Ubuntu based OS
+Host the UMTX2 PS5 Exploit on a Raspberry Pi or on any Ubuntu based OS

 ## Install: